-- Race walking is a technical sport.
-This means athletes must follow the rules as determined by the sport's governing bodies ie World Athletics (fornerly IAAF -International Amateur Athletics Association) and by the individual country athletic bodies.
+- Race walking is a technical sport and competitions are assessed by race judges.
+Athletes must follow the rules as determined by the sport's governing bodies ie World Athletics (formerly IAAF -International Amateur Athletics Association) and by the individual country athletic bodies.

 Definition of Race Walking: World Athletics Technical Rules, Rule 54.2